brianssparetime/blog/content/posts/darkroom-print-processor/index.md

 Not supported in code, but available on the PCB for future use or extension:

-- header for i2c (and 10k resistor), available for additional sensors and/or future expansion
+- header for i2c (and 10k resistor)
-- 2 extra 3-pin header for D3 and D4 (each with vcc and ground pins), available for additional sensors and/or future expansion
+- 2 extra 3-pin header for D3 and D4 (each with vcc and ground pins)

 All soldering is through-hole, and can be done with a simple soldering iron in about 15-20 minutes.